 Baldridge Reading and Study Skills Program is a supplemental pay-for-service classroom workshop available to students at Dickinson College.
 An instructor from the Baldridge Reading Program will be on campus each year to work with interested students who want to learn techniques to increase reading speed, improve comprehension, deepen concentration, and strengthen recall in their reading.

 Students bring their assigned work with them, so it’s a highly efficient use of their time.
 Past Dickinson participants have raved about the program, and last year's participants boosted their reading comprehension by an average of 25%, and nearly doubled their reading speed (from 235 wpm to 446 wpm!).

-The one-week workshop also covers additional skills such as time management, note-taking, and test-taking.
+The two-week workshop also covers additional skills such as time management, note-taking, and test-taking.

 The Baldridge Reading Program aims to help students develop: